qyaaang/Sensor-fault-classification/README.md

 Our model outperforms baselines by a great margin in the overall accuracy, with each sensor fault type achieving high accuracy.![Comparisons with baselines in the IPC-SHM dataset](./pic/Results_1.png)

-Our model also achieves superior performance in four synthetic datasets, demontarting the generalization of our model.
+Our model also achieves superior performance in four synthetic datasets, demonstrating the generalization of our model.

 <img src="./pic/Results_2.png" width="75%">